 In the second example, a boutique clothing store orders stock from designers and manufacturers.
 Finished goods arrive at the retailer’s main distribution warehouse for intake.
 The items are first unitised—broken down from bulk commercial packaging to individual consumer packages.
 Barcodes are added, then items are sorted, packaged and shipped to the store or a nearby warehouse.
 Logistics for the retailer begins with intake of goods and continues through the movement of those goods to their final destinations, which in this case is a brick-and-mortar store, not the final customer.

-In a second retail scenario, some or all of the goods are sent to an order-fulfillment centre, where they are processed and shipped to the end customer, who likely made the purchase online.
-In this scenario, logistics entails the retailer receiving the goods it ordered from suppliers, unitising them and storing them in the fulfillment centre’s storage onsite to be sorted per customer order and then shipped by a third-party logistics supply company, such as UPS, FedEx or USPS.
+In a second retail scenario, some or all of the goods are sent to an order-fulfilment centre, where they are processed and shipped to the end customer, who likely made the purchase online.
+In this scenario, logistics entails the retailer receiving the goods it ordered from suppliers, unitising them and storing them in the fulfilment centre’s storage onsite to be sorted per customer order and then shipped by a third-party logistics supply company, such as UPS, FedEx or USPS.

 In a third scenario, the retailer redistributes its in-store inventory to other stores where demand for the product is higher to avoid discounting and taking a hit to profits.
 Or, the retailer may know from its analysis that demand is sluggish everywhere for certain products.
 In that case, the more quickly it marks the stock down or sells to a retail discounter at a reduced bulk price the more likely it is to recoup much of its investment.
 Logistics in this scenario entail inventory control, demand planning, pulling, packing and shipping products between stores, moving some items to sales racks, and shipping a bulk distribution in a transaction with a third-party seller.